NourheneLdh/Project/home.md

 ### 4.1 AS-REP Roasting & Password Cracking

 **AS-REP Roasting** is a technique used to exploit user accounts in Active Directory that have the **"Do not require Kerberos pre-authentication"** setting enabled.
 This misconfiguration allows an attacker to request an encrypted **TGT** (**Ticket Granting Ticket**) directly from the Domain Controller without needing to send valid credentials first.
-Once the encrypted TGT is received, it can be **cracked offline** using tools like John the Ripper.

 **Step 1: Requesting AS-REP Hashes**